Barbara Gandini, the General Manager of Kombat Group Thailand, tells the story of Kombat and its founder and late champion, Cristian Daghio.

 He bought two villas and made a simple gym.
 As people started staying longer, they asked about rooms so he built some.
 Then people started asking about food, and he built a counter.
 He started going to the market each morning to buy food for everyone that he would leave on the counter for everyone to eat.
 While gyms with food and accommodation are more common now, this was not common at the time which led to the creation of the community spirit of Kombat Group Thailand.

-“Christian fought like a pit bull: hard-charging, strong and fearless.
-This was his attitude in all his endeavors and if he wanted something, he got it.
+“Cristian fought like a pit bull: hard-charging, strong and fearless.
+This was his attitude in all his endeavours; if he wanted something, he got it.
 But it was never at the expense of others.
 He was always humble and never bullied, never strong-armed.
 He hated that stuff.
 And when people needed something, he never hesitated to offer his help.
-Christian was always generous and people liked him.”
+Cristian was always generous and people liked him.”

-The people that admired Christian would eventually become the framing in the creation of Kombat Group Thailand.
-Three of the fighters from Petchrungruang Gym followed him to the new gym: Pi Yai, Poo and Yuth who are still here today at Kombat.
+The people that admired Cristian would eventually become the framing in creating Kombat Group Thailand.
+Three of the fighters from Petchrungruang Gym followed him to the new gym: Pi Yai, Poo and Yuth, still here at Kombat.

-Later on, a fellow gym owner asked if Christian would employ his Western Boxing trainers until he was able to finish building his new gym.
-Christian had no boxing training at that time and brought them on.
-After six months and their previous boss’s gym was built, they decided to stay with Christian.
-One of those trainers was Joel Kwong — current head Western Boxing trainer at Kombat who would eventually win the WBC Asia Featherweight Title in honor of Christian.
+Later on, a fellow gym owner asked if Cristian would employ his Western Boxing trainers until he could finish building his new gym.
+Cristian had no boxing training at that time and brought them on.
+After six months and their previous boss’s gym was built, they decided to stay with Cristian.
+One of those trainers was Joel Kwong — current head Western Boxing trainer at Kombat, who would eventually win the WBC Asia Featherweight Title in honor of Cristian.

-“I believe it was the best way way for him to go.
-He never would have wanted to stop fighting.
+“I believe it was the best way for him to go.
+He would never have wanted to stop fighting.
 There were already injuries there that would have surfaced as he got older.
-If he had grown old with problems and couldn’t train, he couldn’t have dealt with it.
+He couldn’t have dealt with it if he had grown old with problems and couldn’t train.
 He was a gladiator.
 Fighting was his life.
 This was his destiny.”

 Memento Audere Semper.